 If you’re new to the world of babies, one bib might seem like the next.
-Sure, some may be shaped differently, some may be bigger, materials may be different, but they all do the same thing right?
+Sure, some may be shaped differently, some may be bigger, and materials may be different, but they all do the same thing, right?
 Well, sort of.

 Essentially there are bibs for different purposes and then there are burp cloths.
 Not sure what burp cloths are and what the difference is?
 Let’s have a look.

 Burp cloths are the cloths you see draped over every new mom’s shoulder.
 Burp cloths are different to bibs in that you don’t tie them around the baby’s neck.
 They are every parents’ go-to for burps, spit-ups, milk dribbles, sneezes and any other wipe up that baby might require.
 The only real criteria for burp cloths is that they should be soft, super absorbent and survive many, many washes.